Diabetes is a disease in which your blood sugar (glucose) levels are too high because your body has problems making or using insulin.

 Children with type 1 diabetes don't make any insulin so they need to take insulin.
 Doctors will need to figure out:

 There are many different types of insulin.
 Some types act quickly and last only a short time.
 Other insulins act slower and last longer.
-Sometimes doctors prescribe a mixture of insulins.
+Sometimes doctors prescribe a mixture of slow and long-acting insulins.

 Insulin is injected under the skin.
 It can't be taken by mouth.
 Insulin can be injected using a: